An event series celebrating RiNo’s artists, spaces & community

 This summer, that familiar rhythm gathers in a new way at the ArtPark at Arkins Park, where the district’s long-running art walk expands into a series of festivals designed to celebrate and amplify that energy.

-The First Friday Festival series at ArtPark creates a central place to begin (or return to), while still encouraging the kind of wandering that defines a First Friday night.
+The First Friday Festival series at ArtPark creates a central place to begin (or return to), while still encouraging the kind of wandering that defines a First Friday.
 It’s a chance to experience the district both as a whole and in its smaller, more personal moments: a conversation with an artist, a song that pulls you in, something unexpected you didn’t plan to find.

 “The RiNo Art District exists to support the artists, makers, and creative businesses that shape this community, by amplifying their work and advocating for their place here,” says Executive Director Daisy Fodness-McGowan.
 "With our First Friday Festival series, we’re inviting people to gather at RiNo’s ArtPark, a truly special space, and experience the depth of creativity that lives here, side by side with the artists who make it.”